 - The British Empire during the second Boer War, with Queen Victoria in seclusion and on her deathbed for most of the war.

 - In the United States — one of the most powerful nations on Earth and arguably the center of a cultural sphere of power that extends worldwide — the President must be at least 35 years old.
 While that's nowhere near this trope, most Presidents are, in practice, nowhere near that age; POTUSes in their 40's are considered almost too young.
-The typical President of the United States is in his late-50's to early 70's; Ronald Reagan (at that time the oldest elected president) was nearly 70 when he was elected and a few weeks shy of his 78th birthday when he left office.
+The typical President of the United States is in his late 50's to early 70's; Ronald Reagan was nearly 70 when he was elected (at that time the oldest elected president, until surpassed by Donald Trump who was exactly 70 by his election in 2016) and a few weeks shy of his 78th birthday when he left office.
 A more specific example is during WWII, the president of the US was F.D.R. who was in his '60s and was in a wheelchair due to Polio.

 - The USSR — the other official superpower during the Cold War — had not one, but three Secretaries-General of frail health from the late 1970s to mid-1980s: Leonid Brezhnev, Yuri Andropov and Konstantin Chernenko.
 The first half of 1980s was jokingly (in a dark way) called 'the Five Years of Fabulous Funerals' or 'Bier Racing'.
 Then a younger, more energetic person took the position and started to reform the country... we all know how it ended.